5ony/OBSWebSocketAHK/README.md

 	}
 }

-obsc := new MyOBSController("ws://127.0.0.1:4455/")
+obsc := MyOBSController("ws://127.0.0.1:4455/")
 ```
 Note that:
 - Every request and response are asynchronous, which means responses will arrive, but not in a timely manner, not even in order.
 - `AfterIdentified()` method is the one where your OBS script can start.
 OBS methods cannot be called instantly after creating a new OBSWebSocket instance, because the connection is already asynchronous, and it might be still under negotiation.
 When the connection is successfully made, `AfterIdentified()` method will be called (if it is defined in your script).
 - Request methods do not return anything in itself, a callback has to be defined.
 For request `GetVersion` a callback should be called `GetVersionResponse`, which should handle the response data through an input parameter.

 The received data contains the full response from OBS in AutoHotKey object format.